 4 Now to him that worketh is the reward not reckoned of grace, but of debt.
 5 But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.

-A paraphrase translation of verses 3-4: “He that can present acceptable works earns his reward; it is not gifted but paid.
-On the other hand, he that cannot present acceptable works, but simply trusts the One who is able to make holy the wicked man, his faith is counted to be righteousness.”
-Note, man’s own faith (not Christ’s) is counted for righteousness.
-Also note, grace here means “gift,” as contrasted with debt (as in 1Pet 3:7; Acts 20:24).
-Finally, the only acceptable works which are valid for justification is the Atoning work of Christ.
+A paraphrase translation of verses 4-5: “He that can present acceptable works earns his reward; it is not gifted but paid.
+But he that cannot present acceptable works and instead trusts in God who is able to make the ungodly holy, his faith is counted to be righteousness.”
+Notice here that grace means “gift,” for it is contrasted with debt (also in 1Pet 3:7; Acts 20:24), and that the only acceptable works which are valid for justification is the Atoning work of Christ.

-Those who would offer their good works as a way to buy salvation are doomed to fail, for sin cannot be undone by doing good deeds.
+Those who would offer their good works as a way to buy salvation are doomed to fail, for sins cannot be undone by doing good deeds.
 Even a human court of law would agree.
 So Abraham did not, could not, work and so earn his righteousness (Rom 11:35); it was imputed/counted/reckoned unto him because of his faith in God.
-Perhaps the distinction is subtle but it nevertheless important: Abraham gained (did not earn) salvation by his faith.
-No man can earn by his works the righteousness that saves, but he can attain that righteousness from God by his faith.
-And by “Faith” we mean the full biblical expression of saving faith (see note Mat 14:31).
+Perhaps the distinction is subtle but it is nevertheless important: Abraham gained (did not earn) salvation by his faith.
+No man can earn by his works the righteousness that would save him, but he can attain that righteousness from God by his faith.
+And by “Faith” we mean the process of saving faith (see note Mat 14:31).

 Calvinists have made this passage to say that works and obedience are not necessary for salvation, but the teaching of many other passages renders that notion entirely untenable.
 Just two chapters earlier Paul said that every man that worketh good will receive glory, honor and peace, but that tribulation and anguish will befall every soul of man that doeth evil (Rom 2:6-10).
-Good works will unerringly accompany salvation.
+Good works will unerringly accompany salvation; they are a key part of saving faith.
 The Apostle records that he had received grace and apostleship for the purpose of calling men unto obedience to the faith (Rom 1:5).
 Calvinists choose to ignore the obvious intent of this chapter by magnifying one of its details: namely, that contrary to the teaching of Judaism and many other religions, personal holiness cannot be earned by works.
 God reckons a man to be holy on account of his personal faith in Christ.
 He takes a man’s faith and imputes it as righteousness to his account.

-Initial faith, or believing, does not finish the salvation unto man, but qualifies him for salvation.
-Again, God imputes/reckons a man to be righteousness on account of his faith, which demonstrates that salvation is not earned by man but gifted by God.
-On the other hand, all through the Scriptures we see Man receiving God’s grace because he did something.
+Initial faith, or believing, does not finish a man’s salvation, but qualifies him for salvation.
+From Genesis to Revelation, the Scriptures show that Man receives God’s grace because he did something.
 There is not one exception!
-In the Genesis passage under discussion, God came to Abraham and said, I am thy shield, and thy exceeding great reward (Gen 15:1).
+In the example of Abraham, God said: I am thy shield, and thy exceeding great reward (Gen 15:1).
 He didn’t say “gift,” “freedom,” “grace,” etc, but reward.
-A reward is given for a certain achievement or action.
-In my opinion, the most dangerous of all “Christian” beliefs is the idea that God’s grace of salvation is gifted irrespective of man’s choice or action in the matter.
-The companion belief is just a dangerous, that God places faith in certain men and justifies them without their knowledge or choice, and these are the elect.
-God is righteous, fair and wise; so He would never act arbitrarily or unjustly.
+A reward is given for a certain achievement or on account of come action.
+In my opinion, the most dangerous of all “Christian” beliefs is the idea that God’s grace of salvation is gifted irrespective of a man’s choice or action in the matter.
+The companion belief is just a dangerous, that God places faith in certain men and justifies them without their knowledge or choice and these are the elect.
+God is righteous, fair and wise; He would never act so arbitrarily or unjustly.

-A God that can govern/exist only in a setting where He alone decides and acts would be a diminutive, limited one, and very contrary to the Scriptural description of the God who designed and created Man for fellowship – voluntary, optional, free-will fellowship, for that is the very highest kind.
+A God that can govern/exist only in a setting where He alone decides and acts would be a diminutive, limited being not at all like the God of the Scriptures who designed and created Man for companionship – voluntary, optional, free-will fellowship, for that is the very highest kind.
 The God that can rule and ultimately prevail in such a setting is truly the Omnipotent, Omniscient One.

 That justifieth the ungodly.
-All have sinned, all have taken their own ways, all are ungodly (Rom 3:10-12), but Christ came to save sinful men.
-On the other hand, God will not justify the wicked (Ex 23:7).
-He chooses those to justify according to their faith (Rom 5:1).
+All have sinned, all have taken their own ways, all are ungodly (Rom 3:10-12), but Christ came to save sinful men – not the willful, uncaring evildoer, but the sorry, humble and repentant sinner.
+These are the ones that gain righteousness, these are the ones that God justifies.

 6 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works, 7 Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.
 8 Blessed is the man to whom the Lord will not impute sin.

 There is probably no better description of the state of justification than this Davidic declaration: Blessed are they whose iniquities are forgiven…to whom the Lord will not impute sin (Ps 32:1-2).
 Such an one is at peace with God, for his soul is completely cleansed and his sins have been taken away.
+He is a fit temple for the Holy Spirit.
 Yet, the very notion of guilt being removed is beyond human comprehension; it is impossible.
 Once guilty, always guilty.
-No work of man can undo that sin.
+No work of man can undo that sin, neither can any work of the Law wash away the mark of sin.
 How exceedingly happy, then, is the man who receives this blessedness!

-Righteousness without works restates the case of Abraham, who found righteousness by faith and not by works, which refers chiefly to the deeds of the Law as the next verses will detail.
+Righteousness without works restates the case of Abraham, who found righteousness by his faith and not by works, which firstly refers to the deeds of the Law (see next verses) and secondly to any other works of man.
 Following the Law will not result in justification.
 Righteousness is only imputed to persons in proportion to their own faith in Christ.
-If that be taken by the Protestants to be a “works-based” salvation, so be it.
+If that be taken by the Protestants to be a “works-based” salvation, so be it, for that is what the Scriptures affirm.

 Forgiveness of sin is never free.
-Every person who forgives a debt is agreeing to suffer the consequences/damages incurred by the debtor.
-In the case of God and Man, Jesus paid the debt of every man’s sins, from the first man, Adam, unto the last man who asks for God’s forgiveness before the Lord’s return.
-In a world of perfect Justice, which is where God exists, mercy/forgiveness cannot be the overlooking of an offense!
-There must be an in-kind balancing of the scales, or the case is an injustice.
-Even as humans, our minds are intrinsically affronted to see a judge pardon a guilty man.
-And that makes perfect sense with the statement that Abraham’s faith was reckoned to him for righteousness.
+He who forgives a debt is agreeing to suffer the consequences/damages incurred by the debtor – forever.
+In the case of Mankind’s sins against God, Jesus agreed to be Man’s sinbearer.
+From Adam unto the very last man who asks for God’s forgiveness, the Son of God has promised to take away their sins and bear them Himself.
+The mechanics of this Atonement are difficult to comprehend, for in God’s own perfect world of Justice, invoking Mercy cannot be overlooking an offense.
+There must be some in-kind balancing of the scales, or the case is an injustice.
+Even our human minds are intrinsically affronted to see a judge pardon a guilty man.
+However, this all makes wonderful sense of Paul’s statement that Abraham’s faith was reckoned to him for righteousness.
+For a fuller discussion of forgiveness, see notes at 1Peter 2:24 and Matthew 18:35.

 9 Cometh this blessedness then upon the circumcision only, or upon the uncircumcision also? for we say that faith was reckoned to Abraham for righteousness.
 10 How was it then reckoned? when he was in circumcision, or in uncircumcision?
 Not in circumcision, but in uncircumcision.
 11 And he received the sign of circumcision, a seal of the righteousness of the faith which he had yet being uncircumcised: that he might be the father of all them that believe, though they be not circumcised; that righteousness might be imputed unto them also: 12 And the father of circumcision to them who are not of the circumcision only, but who also walk in the steps of that faith of our father Abraham, which he had being yet uncircumcised.

-Since faith was counted for righteousness to Abraham before the Law was given, it could not have been tied to doing works of the Law.
+Since faith was counted for righteousness to Abraham before the Law was given, it was obviously not tied to doing works of the Law.
 Even circumcision, the most important of all Jewish rites, was not yet in existence.
 From this fact the Apostle extracts that God had planned for Abraham to be the father of all them that believe, both of the circumcision and the uncircumcision.
-It was hidden from human understanding for many centuries, for during the Old Covenant era the God-designed and implemented mode of salvation was to keep the Judaic Law.
-Theoretically, a true God-seeker like Abraham could have been born outside of the Jewish nation, but such a person would come to know that the Mosaic worship system was the divinely instituted way to God.
-Gentiles could (and did) enter by adoption into the Jewish religion.
+This is yet another powerful evidence that Paul holds before the Jews who had converted to Christ, yet who thought it was necessary to go on keeping the Law.
+Abraham wasn’t even circumcised when God reckoned him to be righteous.
+So your arguments that doing the works of the Law are necessary are ruined.

-God enacted the rite of circumcision with Abraham as a seal or evidence that Abraham would receive the blessings that He had promised to him.
-From that time on, the family of Abraham would perform this sign until the fulfillment of God’s promise that Abraham would become the father of many nations and that in his seed all the nations of the world would be blessed (Gen 17:4-5; 22:18; 26:4).
-This was realized at the coming of Christ and His new Kingdom, open to all who believe on Him.
+God prescribed the rite of circumcision as a seal or evidence that Abraham would receive the blessings that He had promised to him.
+From that time on, the family of Abraham kept this physical ceremony; it became the topmost proof of Jewish identity.
+Of course, the real significance of this sign was God’s oath that Abraham would become the father of many nations and that in his seed all the nations of the world would be blessed (Gen 17:4-5; 22:18; 26:4).
+So when this all came to pass with the coming of Abraham’s greatest “son,” Jesus Christ, then the significance of circumcision was fulfilled.
+For the blessings of the New Covenant are open to all peoples, kindreds and nations.

-Under the New Covenant, literal circumcision is no longer required (1Cor 7:19; Gal 5:6), but a spiritual circumcision of the heart (Rom 2:29; Col 2:11).
-That is a conspicuous fact against the idea that certain Old Testament commandments continue mandatory in the New Covenant.
-Keeping the Sabbath is the biggest point of contention and the primary argument is that God’s command to keep the Sabbath pre-dates the Mosaic Law.
-Well, so does the commandment to be circumcised.
+In the New Covenant, literal circumcision is not necessary (1Cor 7:19; Gal 5:6), but spiritual circumcision of the heart (Rom 2:29; Col 2:11).
+This is a emphatic fact that upends the idea of some that certain Old Testament rules and laws continue mandatory in the New Covenant.
+Today for instance, some Christians keep the Sabbath day instead of Sunday.
+Their primary argument is the Fourth Commandment of the Law, which they often claim pre-dates the Law since it is found in Genesis.
+Well, the circumcision commandment also pre-dates the Law, yet none of them argue that it continues in force (see note for Gal 5:2).

 13 For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.
 14 For if they which are of the law be heirs, faith is made void, and the promise made of none effect:

 With the New Covenant, God instituted the righteousness of Faith which has its roots in events that pre-date the Law.
 In one sense then, this mode of righteousness bypasses the era of the Law, and the Abrahamic promises can thus be extended to all of his seed in the spiritual sense.
-That is the subject of chapter 9 and the practical purpose of the book of Galatians.
-This parallels the case of Christ, who came a priest after the order of Melchisedek (pre-Law), thus bypassing the Aaronic line (Heb 7).
-Yet this does not mean the Law was an unfortunate experiment in human history.
-In that era before the Atonement of Christ and the indwelling of the Holy Spirit, finding God by following the Mosaic Covenant was an easier task than than finding Him through the righteousness of faith (see note verse 3).
+This will be the subject of chapter 9 and is a major theme of the book of Galatians.
+And it parallels the case of Christ, who came a priest after the order of Melchisedek (pre-Law), thus bypassing the Aaronic line (Heb 7).
+However, this does not mean the Law was an unfortunate experiment in human history, for in that era before the Atonement of Christ and the indwelling of the Holy Spirit, finding God by following the Mosaic Covenant was an easier task than than finding Him through the righteousness of faith (see note for v3).

 15 Because the law worketh wrath: for where no law is, there is no transgression.
 16 Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all,